Why Does My Kid Struggle?

 - How Do I Identify Dyslexia?
 Reading From Scratch (website)

-- Technical Information Paper – Florida Center for Reading Research.
-Start on page 3 for details about how to identify and help children with dyslexia in a school setting.
+- Technical Information Paper Florida Center for Reading Research.
+Start on page 3 for details on how to identify and help children with dyslexia in a school setting.

-A neurological condition associated with motor skills.
+This is a neurological condition associated with motor skills.
 Dyspraxia isn’t a sign of muscle weakness or of low intelligence.
 It’s a brain-based condition that makes it hard to plan and coordinate physical movement.
-It’s association with literacy is that it can impact memory, processing and cognitive skills that are used in reading, writing, and communicating.
+Its association with literacy is that it can impact memory, processing and cognitive skills that are used in reading, writing, and communicating.
 BTW – Daniel Ratcliffe has dyspraxia.

 - Understanding Dyspraxia by Understood.org

-- Dyspraxia Causes, Symptons, and Treatment by Medical News Today
+- Dyspraxia Causes, Symptoms, and Treatment by Medical News Today

 - What is the Difference between Dyslexia and Dyspraxia? at ReadandSpell.com